If you are planning on applying to Marist College, the deadline for Fall 2023 admissions is February 15 and the fee for the application is $50.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Marist College must submit the following items.
-Double check with Marist College's admissions department to confirm all application materials and requirements.
+To apply to Marist College, all applicants must submit the following items.
+Check with Marist College's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|